-Josephine Housing and Community Development Council is a public housing agency in Grants Pass, Oregon that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of May 25th, 2019, Josephine Housing and Community Development Council has 1 waiting lists that are open now or opening soon.
+Josephine Housing and Community Development Council is a Public Housing Agency in Grants Pass, Oregon that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of August 25th, 2019, Josephine Housing and Community Development Council has 1 waiting lists that are open now or opening soon.

 The Josephine Housing and Community Development Council Housing Choice Voucher Waiting List is open indefinitely.

 Josephine Housing and Community Development Council serves Josephine County.

 |Josephine Housing and Community Development Council Housing Choice Voucher||Open Until Further Notice|

 How To Apply to the Housing Choice Voucher Waiting List

 Please note: The Josephine Housing & Community Development Council covers Josephine County, OR.

 The Josephine Housing Community & Development Council (JHCDC) Section 8 Housing Choice Voucher waiting list is currently open until further notice.